DanielDFY/Hollow-Knight-Imitation/README.md

 # Hollow Knight

-This project is based on Unity 2018.3.6f1 and Bolt plug-in.
+This project is based on Unity 2018.3.6f1 and Bolt plug-in (now being updated to Unity 2019.4.2f1 and C# scripts).

 ### Screen shots